hashchange/jquery.scrollable/README.md

 The threshold is specified in pixels, either as a number, or as a string that evaluates to a number (`"200px"`).
 A low threshold honours your duration setting even if the initial distance is short, allowing animations to become very slow.
 A threshold of 0 turns the **minimum speed off**.
 You can also set the threshold to a falsy value or any non-numeric string, such as a descriptive `"off"`.

 A larger threshold means a larger zone of constant speed, and larger variations in scroll duration.
 You can even enforce a **constant speed throughout**.
-To achieve that, make the threshold at least as large as the maximum distance that can be scrolled.
+To achieve that, make the threshold at least as large as the [maximum distance][scrollable-distance] that can be scrolled.
 Then tweak the speed indirectly: by changing the nominal `duration` (speed = threshold / duration).

 ### Aborting when the user scrolls, clicks, or taps